 chmod 644 ~/.ssh/id_ed25519.pub

-On the server, check that your public key exists in ~/.ssh/authorized_keys and that the directory has correct permissions:
+On the Mint system, check that your public key file exists and has restrictive permissions:

 chmod 700 ~/.ssh